 Sweet and sour sauce

-The sauce on top is heavenly.
+The sweet and sour sauce on top is heavenly.
 So good and definitely worth making it homemade.
 It’s what helps take the recipe to the next level.
 Plus it’s really easy to make.
 All you need is sugar, ketchup, garlic salt, rice vinegar and soy sauce.
 Just whisk the ingredients together…that’s it!

 You can use swaps for the sauce, like using honey instead of sugar or apple cider vinegar instead of white.
 If you like heat, you can also add a sprinkle of red pepper flakes or a dash of sriracha.

 Sometimes I double the sauce to have extra for dipping.
 If you’re a sauce person, I’d recommend doubling it just to make sure you have enough.
 You can always use any leftover sauce to make sweet and sour meatballs.